-Reflecting its importance, we don’t delegate our sustainability analysis to a separate team.
-It is the responsibility of our Research team to understand a company’s material sustainability risks and opportunities.
+Reflecting its importance, we don’t delegate our ESG integration analysis to a separate team.
+It is the responsibility of our Research team to understand a company’s material ESG risks and opportunities.
 The team does this through the consistent application of an investment process that has been tried and tested over decades.

 This analysis covers four key areas: